need4swede/wiki-go/data/documents/playback/trident-player/sync/document.md

 ### Audio Seems Out of Sync

-**Wait a moment** - Sync calibration takes 1-2 seconds at the start of playback.
+- Wait 1-2 seconds.
+Calibration runs at the start of every playback session.

-**Try seeking** - Seeking resets the sync system and often resolves any issues.
+- Try seeking.
+A seek triggers a fresh calibration.

 ### Frequent Buffering

-**Check your network** - Run a speed test to your Jellyfin server.
+- Run a speed test against your Jellyfin server.

-**Try wired connection** - Ethernet is more reliable than WiFi for high-bitrate content.
+- Use Ethernet rather than Wi-Fi for high-bitrate content.

-**Increase buffer size** - Settings > Playback > Buffer Size
+- Try **Full Video Caching** for high-latency connections.

-### Stuttering Playback
+### Stuttering

-**For 4K content** - Use the "High Quality" buffer preset in Settings.

-**Check network speed** - 4K content requires consistent bandwidth.
+- Check your network can sustain the bitrate (the Playback Menu's Info tab shows the file's bitrate and buffer health).

-**Try lower quality** - If your network can't keep up, request a lower resolution transcode.
+- If the network can't keep up, drop the Quality setting in the Playback Menu.
+The stream restarts in place at the lower bitrate.